dnl-rss/secureum-slot3-solidity201/07_protocols.md

 ### 200. Uniswap V3

 1. **Concentrated Liquidity**: giving individual LPs granular control over what price ranges their capital is allocated to.
-Individual positions are aggregated together into a single pool, forming one combined curve for users to trade against.
+    - Individual positions are aggregated together into a single pool, forming one combined curve for users to trade against.
 2. **Multiple Fee Tiers**: allowing LPs to be appropriately compensated for taking on varying degrees of risk
-3. V3 oracles are capable of providing time-weighted average prices (TWAPs) on demand for any period within the last ~9 days.
-This removes the need to integrators to checkpoint historical values.
+3. **V3 oracles**: provide time-weighted average prices (TWAPs) on demand for any period within the last ~9 days
+    - this removes the need to integrators to checkpoint historical values.

 ### 201. Chainlink Oracles & Price Feeds

 Chainlink price feeds provide aggregated data (via its `AggregatorV3Interface` contract interface) from various high quality data providers, fed on-chain by decentralized oracles on the Chainlink Network.

-TO get price data into smart contract for an asset that isn't covered by an existing price feed, such as the price of a particular stock, one can customize Chainlink oracles to call any external API.
+To get price data into smart contract for an asset that isn't covered by an existing price feed, such as the price of a particular stock, one can customize Chainlink oracles to call any external API.